The Choir at the End of Privacy

 "Will I vanish?"

-"Not as others have vanished."
+"Not the way the others have vanished."

 "That is a terrible answer."